 I plan to have a contact form one of these days.
 Last time I tried it, I got buried alive in spam from Ugg-sodding-boots.
-If I put a form on the website, and I am not saying I will.
-You will need to prove that you are NOT A ROBOT and also have sworn, that at no point in your life, you have owned a pair of those hideous Ugg boots or attended a Pat Matheney concert.
+If I put a form on the website, and I am not saying I will; you may need to prove that you are NOT A ROBOT and also take an oath that: at no point in your life, you have owned a pair of those hideous Ugg boots or attended a Pat Matheney concert.
 If I see my wife wearing them; that alone could be grounds for divorce.
 I on the other hand, dress impeccably, mostly.

 Cookies – yum oh (not that type?)